 Ms. Jarrett has a background in both the public and private sectors.
-She served as the Chief Executive Officer of The Habitat Company in Chicago, Chairman of the Chicago Transit Board, Commissioner of Planning and Development, and Deputy Chief of Staff for Chicago Mayor Richard M. Daley.
-She also served as the director of numerous corporate and not-for-profit boards including Chairman of the Board of the Chicago Stock Exchange, Chairman of the University of Chicago Medical Center Board of Trustees, and Director of the Federal Reserve Bank of Chicago.
-Ms. Jarrett has also received numerous awards and honorary degrees, including TIME’s “100 Most Influential People” as well as the Abner J. Mikva Legal Legends Award.
+She served as the Chief Executive Officer of The Habitat Company in Chicago, the Commissioner of Planning and Development for the city of Chicago, Deputy Chief of Staff for Chicago Mayor Richard M. Daley, and practiced law for ten years in the private and public sectors.
+She also served as the director of numerous corporate and not-for-profit boards including leadership positions as Chairman of the Board of the Chicago Stock Exchange, Chairman of the University of Chicago Medical Center Board of Trustees, Vice Chairman of the University of Chicago Board of Trustees, Director of the Federal Reserve Bank of Chicago and Chair of Chicago Transit Board.
+Ms. Jarrett has also received numerous awards and honorary degrees, including TIME’s “100 Most Influential People” Award.

 Jarrett received her B.A. from Stanford University in 1978 and her J.D. from the University of Michigan Law School in 1981.

 The United States has long been a symbol to the world of a strong democracy.
 Of late, many are questioning traditional institutions, social norms, and even the rule of law - all of which are historically fundamental pillars on which our democracy has rested.
 As the longest-serving advisor to Pres.
 Obama and chair of the board of Civic Nation, Valerie Jarrett has a rich history of actively engaging both citizens and corporations in fulfilling their civic responsibilities to strengthen and protect our democracy.
 Valerie passionately believes that the United States should serve as a beacon of hope to the world and lead by example.
 In an increasingly polarized atmosphere, she is still hopeful that ordinary people can come together around common goals and achieve extraordinary things.